manamamba/lawn-mowing-platformer/README.md

 # Project Setup Instructions

-### Project uses version 5.3.2 and Visual Studio 2022 as the editor
+### Project is made using version 5.3.2 and Visual Studio 2022 as the source code editor
 [Unreal and Visual Studio Setup Guide](https://www.youtube.com/watch?v=HQDskHVw1to)

-### Instructions to Build and Open Project:

 <ol>
     <li>Create a project folder in C:\Users\YourUserName\Documents\Unreal Projects\</li>